OnkelDom/ansible/roles/README.md

 If the enabled: false is set.
 The role is disabled.
 On alle the tasks inside the role, there is a check as when for this paramter.

 You can read the README for every role in this folder.

+### CHANGE SSH PASSWORD AND DISABLE LOGIN WITH PASSWORD IF YOUR KEY IS DEPLOYED